 There are many different types of roses, including climbing varieties, ground cover, hybrid tea (e.g. sundance and gold medal), miniature roses, shrub roses etc. All require a slightly different technique and timing.
 Ask a specialist for further advice.

 Thank you for reading.
 We hope that this has been a super useful article on the time of year to prune roses!
-Don’t forget to check out our cooking and kitchen sections too.
+If you would like to read more information about plants, flowers, shrubs and trees, check out the About Plants website.
+Here you will find information about types of plant, cooking herbs, vegetables and grains and all about the uses of specific species.
+There is also educational information, including detailed explanations of photosynthesis and the processes that chlorophyll performs.
+Don’t forget to check out our cooking and kitchen on the Super Useful Stuff website too sections too.